On the Clique-Width of Unigraphs: Clique-Width of Unigraphs

 \begin{definition}[Split labeling] A splitted graph $(G, A, B)$ is \emph{split labeled} if all the vertices in the clique $A$ have the label $1$ and all the vertices in the independent set $B$ have the label $2$. \end{definition}

-\begin{definition}[Split clique-width] For a splitted graph $(G, A, B)$, its \emph{split clique-width} $\splitCliqueWidth{G}$ is the minimum number of labels needed to split label $G$ by the four operations in \defref{def:clique_width}.
-In addition, \emph{$k$-split expression} is a $k$-expression to split label $G$ with at most $k$ labels and \emph{$k$-split expression tree} is the corresponding expression tree. \end{definition}
+\begin{definition}[Split clique-width] For a splitted graph $(G, A, B)$, its \emph{split clique-width} $\splitCliqueWidth{G}$ is the minimum number of labels needed to split label $G$ by the four operations in \cref{def:clique_width}.
+In addition, the \emph{$k$-split expression} is a $k$-expression to split label $G$ with at most $k$ labels and the \emph{$k$-split expression tree} is the corresponding expression tree. \end{definition}

 In the following, when the clique-width of $G$ is at most $k$, we use $\expr{G}{k}$ to denote an arbitrary $k$-expression of $G$.
-(We assume that the labels of all the vertices are 1 after evaluating $\expr{G}{k}$.)
+(We assume that the labels of all vertices are 1 after evaluating $\expr{G}{k}$.)
 In addition, when the split clique-width of a splitted graph $(G, A, B)$ is at most $k$, we use $\splitExpr{G}{k}$ to denote an arbitrary $k$-split expression of $G$.